Macrometacorp/docs/docs/search/search-functions.md

 Scoring functions return a ranking value for the documents found by a [SEARCH operation](search-queries.md).
 The better the documents match the search expression the higher the returned number.

-The first argument to any scoring function is always the document emitted by a `FOR` operation over an Search View.
+The first argument to any scoring function is always the document emitted by a `FOR` operation over a search view.

 To sort the result set by relevance, with the more relevant documents coming first, sort in **descending order** by the score (e.g. `SORT BM25(...)
 DESC`).